hovancik/stretchly/README.md

 You can also Restore the defaults to return to the default preferences state.

-## Advanced Preferences
+### Advanced Preferences

 All preferences are saved in a JSON file.
 Use the `Ctrl/Cmd + D` shortcut while viewing the About section of Preferences, to show debug info and display a clickable link to the file.

-It's recommended to Quit *Stretchly* before editing the preferences file.
+It's recommended to quit *Stretchly* before editing the preferences file.

 To make sure that all works as expected, it's always good idea to check that format of the preferences file is correct, ie. by using [jsonformatter](https://jsonformatter.curiousconcept.com/).